tbnobody/OpenDTU-docs/docs/hardware/nrf24l01plus.md

 Buy your hardware from a trusted source, at best from a dealer/online shop in your country where you have support and the right to return non-functional hardware.
 When you want to buy from Amazon, AliExpress, eBay etc., take note that there is a lot of low-quality or fake hardware offered.
 Read customer comments and ratings carefully!

-A heavily incomplete list of trusted hardware shops in germany is:
+A heavily incomplete list of trusted hardware shops in Germany is:

+!!!note "Affiliation"
+    This list is for your convenience only, the project is not related to any of these shops.

 * [AZ-Delivery](https://www.az-delivery.de/)
 * [Makershop](https://www.makershop.de/)
 * [Berrybase](https://www.berrybase.de/)

-This list is for your convenience only, the project is not related to any of these shops.

 ## Pictures